django/deps/draft/0012-steering-council.rst

   the Steering Council of the breach and provide 2 weeks to rectify said breach.
 If the Steering Council fails to rectify the breach in the time allotted, a new Steering Council election SHALL be triggered.
-Current members of the Steering Council are permitted to run in the new election.
+Current members of the Steering Council MAY run in the new election.

 Motivation